arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='open'>Open Questions:</a>
-* What did you learn yesterday/this week?
+* What did you learn this week?
 * List the last 5 books you read.
 * Why are Quora's answers better than Yahoo Answers' ones?
+* Imagine there's a perfect clone of yourself.
+Imagine that that clone is your boss.
+Would you like to work for him/her?

 ####[[↑]](#snippets) <a name='open'>Questions about snippets of code:</a>